usmanl1/SENG-A4-20/README.md

 **Analysis**
 In the line "return (b1 > this.lower);", we negated the conditional statement.
 This change occurred within the intersects(double b0, double b1) method, which verifies if both b0 and b1 fall within the range specified by the object.
 By negating the conditional, we altered the logic determining whether the provided values intersect with the range.
 Consequently, the expected boolean values differed from the actual results, leading to test failures.

 ## combine(Range range1, Range range2)

-**Mutation**
-Removed call to Math.min -> Killed

-**Analysis**
-We removed the line "double l = Math.min(range1.getLowerBound(), range2.getLowerBound());", which was essential for combining two range objects by selecting the lowest value from each.
-As a result, our tests lost their expected behavior regarding the lower bounds of the combined range object, leading to test failures.

-## combine(Range range1, Range range2)